 Besides the possibilities mentioned above there is still another option for effective ownership.

 The Indonesian government realized that many foreign investors were not particularly fond of above mentioned ways to protect legally their property and interests in Bali, Indonesia.
+Especially for the Nominee construction.
 So the Indonesian government invented the “Hak Pakai” in other words “ the right of use”.

 This way to legalize ownership for foreigners is in many ways similar as in a lease hold, the only difference is that there is no landlord/landowner anymore because the title of ownership is set on the government and the buyer makes an agreement with the government.

 It may sound a bit spooky but this is all arranged by the notary and many foreigners see this as the only legal and safe way to protect their ownership and interests.
 This “Hak Pakai” will be noted in the land certificate and the period of Hak Pakai will be 25 years with guaranteed extensions up to a maximum of 90 years.

 However to apply for this option you need to have a permanent license to stay in Indonesia, a so called KITAS or KITAP.
 If you do not have a permanent license to stay in Bali you cannot apply for this.
 Also whenever a land has the title Hak Pakai, licenses to operate the property as a commercial object is also not allowed.

 The notary will make additional costs for this to arrange this and this will be charged on top of the notary fee.

 Many property agent’s advice their potential clients to set up a company to own a property.
 Companies like a PT (Perusahaan Terbatas) or even an PMA (Perusahaan Modal Asing).